ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

     - In case of collision returns a Collision warning.
     - Otherwise returns binary image data, where the first half representes the color image and the second half the depth image, both as npy arrays.

-### Ros node inside the plugin
-Will add this section as soon as it really works.

 ## Creating UE4 worlds
 In order to easily create unreal_cv_ros compatible worlds UE4 worlds:
 * Install and use unreal engine editor **4.16** (for compatibility with unrealcv).